 As part of the year-long program, Community Fellows will receive professional mentoring, targeted career development guidance and the opportunity to meet successful, high-level leaders in Walla Walla.
 Fellows also will receive broad exposure to local organizations in addition to the one where they are working.
 Finally, they will have the chance to learn about important issues in southeastern Washington, gaining experience and understanding that can be valuable to their professional and academic pursuits.

-The SEC will hold an information session on Wednesday September 4th 2013 at 5:00pm in Reid G02.
+The SEC will hold an information session on Thursday, September 4th 2014 at 4:00pm in the basement of Reid (coffee house).
 It will be attended by representatives from the organizations to describe the Fellow positions and answer any questions.
 Keep in mind that interested students should begin developing their applications as soon as possible – the info session will complement this process.

 - Host the other program participants at their organization and give a short presentation of their work and their organization’s role in Walla Walla.